softsys4ai/unicorn/README.md

 * py-causal
 * causality
 * python 3.6
-## Run Instructions
+## Run instructions using Jetson faults dataset
-To run experiments on NVIDIA Jetson TX1 or TX2 Xavier devices please use the following command to launch a flask on localhost:
+To run experiments on NVIDIA Jetson TX1 or TX2 or Jetson Xavier devices please use the following command to launch a flask on localhost:
 ```python
 command: python run_service.py softwaresystem